pedrosecchi67/LovelacePM/README.md

 cd LovelacePM
 pip install -e . #installing using pip and setup.py, thus adding the package to PYTHONPATH variable and making the repository folder the source folder for calls in any python shell
 ```

+Versions up to v0.1.6 require compilation of Fortran modules, which can be performed with correspondent setup.py file and setuptools, or using the steps below.

 For custom compilation of mathematical modules, use: